Sage-Bionetworks/synapserutils/README.md

 # synapserutils

-The `synapserutils` package provides a set of utility functions, built on top of [`synapser`](http://sage-bionetworks.github.io/synapser/) package.
+The `synapserutils` package provides a set of utility functions, built on top of the [`synapser`](http://sage-bionetworks.github.io/synapser/) package.

 ## Installation